This post may contain affiliate links. Please see my disclosure policy for details.

 One of the best parts about this walk is the incredible views that look out over the moor.

-There are a number of rocks that hang over over the granite ridge that look out over Bodmin Moor, Rillaton Moor and Witheybrook Marsh.
+There are a number of rocks that hangover over the granite ridge that looks out over Bodmin Moor, Rillaton Moor, and Witheybrook Marsh.

 Rock Climbing at the Cheesewring Quarry